Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 - Double drop trailer

-This is just land heavy equipment hauling.
-Nevertheless, even if you are planning to ship your heavy equipment by sea or by air, there will still be a land shipping component as well.
+This is just land-heavy equipment hauling.
+Nevertheless, even if you plan to ship your heavy equipment by sea or air, there will still be a land shipping component.
 You will need to ship your equipment to the airport or seaport so it can be shipped.

 Don’t lose hope

-Sometimes your equipment is too big or bulky for traditional shipping.
+Sometimes, your equipment is too big or bulky for traditional shipping.
 But there is still another way.
-You can fully or partially disassemble your equipment so that it can be shipped.
+You can fully or partially disassemble your equipment to be shipped.

 Now, you may find by visiting different heavy hauling companies, that some companies offer different rates on the same trailer option.
 Don’t stress, there are a few reasons for this:

-- The company specializes in specific type of trailer hauling
+- The company specializes in specific types of trailer-hauling

 - The trailer you want is in huge demand

-- The company may need to specially prepare the trailer you want to use
+- The company may need to prepare the trailer you want to use, especially

-In the end, the best you can do is to shop around with different shipping companies for rates and observe the different rates you receive based on your trailer selection.
+Ultimately, the best you can do is to shop around with different shipping companies for rates and observe the various rates you receive based on your trailer selection.

 If the rate you received is competitive, other comparable hauling companies will match the rate.
-The biggest service you can do yourself is to shop around.
+The most significant service you can do yourself is to shop around.

 The Time of the Year You Ship Heavy Equipment Matters